Quantitative Mode Stability for the Wave Equation on the Kerr Spacetime: Proof of the Energy Flux Bound and Integrated Local Energy Decay

-We keep the notation introduced in the previous section.
-Also, recall the definition of $\left|\partial \psi\right|^2$ given in the statement of Theorem \ref{boundMicroLocalEnergy}.
-We start with a lemma. \begin{lemm} \end{lemm} In particular, even though there are $0$th order terms in $F$, there are only derivatives of $\psi$ on the right hand side.\footnote{If $\Sigma_0$ were asymptotically flat, $0$th order terms would have to be present on the right hand side.} \begin{proof}By Plancherel,
+Thus, $\hat{u}_{\epsilon}-u_{\epsilon}$ satisfies the boundary conditions of a mode solution.
+Finally, mode stability in the upper half plane implies that $\hat{u}_{\epsilon} = u_{\epsilon}$. \end{proof} It will be convenient to use the above formula when $\epsilon = 0$; however, it must be understood in an $L^2$ sense.
+First we need two lemmas. \begin{lemm} \end{lemm} In particular, even though there are $0$th order terms in $F$, there are only derivatives of $\psi$ on the right hand side. \begin{proof}By Plancherel,

 We will consider the two terms on the right hand side separately.